husamasaad/chessboard/README.md

 Users should be able to:

-- View the game rules
-- Play a game of Connect Four against another human player (alternating turns on the same computer)
+- Play a game of Chess against another human player (alternating turns on the same computer)
 - View the optimal layout for the interface depending on their device's screen size
-- See the discs animate into their position when a move is made

 ### Screenshot